History of Lake Burley Griffin: Political disputes and modifications

 Prime Minister Robert Menzies, the longest serving, and regarded as the most powerful head of government in Australian history, regarded the state of the national capital as an embarrassment.
 Over time his attitude changed from one of contempt to that of championing its development.
 He fired two ministers charged with the development of the city, feeling that their performance lacked intensity.

 In 1958, the newly created National Capital Development Commission (NCDC), which had been given more power by Menzies, restored the western lake to their plans, and it was formally gazetted in October 1959.
 The NCDC also blocked a plan by the Department of Works to build a bridge across the lake along the land axis between Parliament House and the War Memorial contrary to Griffin's plans.

-A powerful Senate Select Committee oversaw the NCDC and renowned British architect Sir William Holford was brought in to fine-tune Griffin's original plans.
+A powerful Senate Select Committee oversaw the NCDC and renowned British architect William Holford was brought in to fine-tune Griffin's original plans.
 He changed the central basin's geometry so that it was no longer a segment of circle; he converted the southern straight edge into a polygonal shape with three edges and inserted a gulf on the northern shore.
 The result was closer to Scrivener's modified design some decades earlier.